gchq/sleeper/docs/development/upgrade-support.md

 We can look at some checks you can do before a release to make it less likely problems will occur.

 We have a separate document for checks on [changes to data formats during upgrade](upgrade-format-changes.md).

+### Joining components together

+Changes to how components communicate can easily cause problems.
+For example, if we wish to replace an SQS queue with a different mechanism, we need to ensure that existing messages on the queue will be processed.
+If we simply replace the queue in a CDK stack, any existing messages would likely be lost.
+One potential approach would be to leave the old infrastructure in place and add the new mechanism alongside it.
+This could easily become difficult to manage.

+We'd need to think very carefully about the potential use cases and options for migration, and how we can guarantee that the CDK will do the right thing to ensure existing data is processed correctly.

+By default we can make sure we don't make changes to existing infrastructure.

+### Changes to names of deployed resources

+If we want to change names of anything deployed via the CDK, or IDs of any CDK constructs, by default this will involve deleting the old resources and creating new ones.
+This usually not desirable, and would result in massive disruption and potential data loss.